-Read a book from the bibliography or one of your choice.
+Read a book from the bibliography or one of student's choice.
 If taking this course in a group, each person should read a book.
 Only one person needs to write a summary.

-Write a 2-3 page summary of main ideas and key points.
-(Send to instructor)
+Critique the book based on personal experiences.
+Write a 2-3 page paper.